w3f/polkadot-wiki/docs/glossary.md

 ## Proposal

 A potential function call to be voted on in a referendum.
-Proposals modify the behavior of the Polkadot network, from minor parameter tuning all the way up to replacing the runtime code.
+Proposals modify the behavior of the Polkadot network, from minor parameter tuning up to replacing the runtime code.

 ## Protocol

 A system of rules that allows two or more entities of a communications system to transmit information.
-The protocol defines the rules, syntax, semantics and synchronization of communication and possible recovery methods.
+The protocol defines the rules, syntax, semantics, and synchronization of communication and possible recovery methods.

 ## Random Seed

-A random seed is pseudo-random number available on-chain.
-It is used in various places of the Polkadot protocol, most prominently in [BABE](#babe) the block production mechanism.
+A random seed is a pseudo-random number available on-chain.
+It is used in various places of the Polkadot protocol, most prominently in [BABE](##babe) the block production mechanism.

 ## Referendum